-In our continuous effort in creating a level playing field in the Indonesian pharmaceutical industry as well as ensuring a uniform interpretation of the Code, the Ethical Practices Sub-Committee, after careful considerations, has revised several articles and points in IPMG Code of Pharmaceutical Ethical Practices in Indonesia issued in January 1, 2019.
-This revision is necessary to ensure full alignment with the revision of International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) Code of Practices.
+In our continuous effort in creating an equal level playing field in the Indonesian pharmaceutical industry as well as ensuring a uniform interpretation of the Code, the Ethics and Compliance Task Force, after careful considerations, has revised several articles and points in IPMG Code of Pharmaceutical Ethical Practices in Indonesia issued on 1 October 2021.
+This revision is necessary to ensure full alignment with the revision of International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) Code of Practices and to align with the current business practices and it was approved at the 2025 IPMG Annual General Meeting.